 Xero has a 3.3/5 rating on Trustpilot from 300+ reviews – users praise the interface and accounting integration but criticise the lack of phone support.

 Xero has a mixed reputation on Trustpilot with 58% five-star reviews but 21% one-star reviews.
-The praise focuses on the intuitive interface and seamless accounting integration, while criticism centres on customer support response times.
+Praise focuses on the intuitive interface and tight accounting integration.
+Criticism centres on customer support response times.

 Positive: “I have been a Xero user for many years.
 It just keeps getting better and is the best product on the market for my practice and my clients.” – Jane Van Tonder, Trustpilot